22 Nicest Beer Gardens in Edinburgh Updated For 2025

 Customers can watch Cold Town Beer being brewed through the brewery’s large windows.

-The delicious drink in the right hand image is a frose.
+The delicious drink in the right-hand image is a frose.

 Tables include wooden seats with fit pits, ski lift seats and umbrellas.
-There is also cute ski lifts which act as private booths.

 The whole of the rooftop has heaters dotted around so it’s nice a cosy when the sun isn’t out.